-A impact crater that has been largely buried under deposits of other material, such as a lava flow or ejecta from later impacts.
+A ghost crater is an impact crater that has been largely buried under deposits of other material, such as a lava flow or ejecta from later impacts.
 All that may be visible is the circular outline of parts of the crater rim and perhaps the peak of a central mountain.
 In other cases, the original crater may have been completely submerged but later subsidence has formed wrinkle ridges, which trace out the old position of the rim.

 Related categories• CRATERS

 METEORS AND METEORITES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact